lit-illumination-technology/lit_core/README.md

 ### Custom Api.Ai Fulfillment
 Define custom actions for your api.ai agent.
 Allows you to override all of the Smalltalk responses.
 <ol>
-<li>In the Neopixels directory, create a new file called fulfillment.py</li>
+<li>In the L.I.T. directory, create a new file called fulfillment.py</li>
 <li>Create a 'process' function <br><code>def process(json)</code></li>
 <li>The json parameter contains the Api.Ai request (If the action was not lights)</li>
 <li>In the process function, either return the response text, or <code>None</code> if the action should not be handled</li>